 The EmulationStation keys that you will be using the most during the setup process are the A-key, B-key, Start-key and Select-key.

 Now that you have your EmulationStation booted up, it will start in the default frontend with RetroPie Configuration.
 This is where it all starts!
-From here you will have two options — you can either go into the EmulationStation Main Menu, RetroPie Configuration or the RetroPie terminal.
+From there will be two options — you can either go into the EmulationStation Main Menu, RetroPie Configuration or the RetroPie terminal.

 The important configuration & menu screens & the terminal

-There are four important screens to master: EmulationStation Main Menu, RetroPie Configuration, raspi-config and the Retropie-Setup Script.
+There are five important screens to master: EmulationStation Main Menu, RetroPie Configuration, raspi-config, RetroArch Main Menu and the Retropie-Setup Script.

 The EmulationStation Main Menu